 A lot of pages are dedicated to the president: he gets to tell how he saved Kazakhstan on numerous occasions.
 In general, Nazarbayev comes off better than Jesus in the Bible.
 Robbins interviews critical journalists about the president, but even they cannot find anything critical to say!

 The brilliance of the book lies in the writing.
 It’s very well-written, and Robbins juxtaposes his adventures with the boys with stories of the forced visits to Kazakhstan by Panfilov, Trotsky, Dostoyevski, Solzhenitsyn and others, as well as meetings with an archaeologist, a wolf hunter and a John Lennon impersonator.

 Unlike me, most people love this book.
 It’s well researched, and a good introduction to Kazakhstan for those who, like the author, start off knowing nothing at all about Kazakhstan.
 It is sadly disfigured by the necessity to prop up the president and his boys.

 Was Robbins paid to write this book?
 I hope so.
 Otherwise it is an embarassment.

 Nazarbayev and the Making of Kazakhstan – Jonathan Aitken

-Jonathan Aitken is a buddy of president Nazarbayev, and this book presents another glowing portrayal of Kazakhstan’s one and only president.
+Jonathan Aitken, a convicted criminal, is a buddy of president Nazarbayev, and this book presents another glowing portrayal of Kazakhstan’s one and only president.
 Nonetheless, to understand Kazakhstan today you need to know Nazarbayev, and Aitken has a lot of first-hand information about the man you will not find elsewhere.
 For those with an interest in politics and an underdeveloped gag reflex.

 Coffee table books